 Spouses may seek legal separation rather than dissolution in order to retain eligibility for medical insurance that would otherwise be lost by a termination of the marriage.
-A San Jose divorce attorney may also file for legal separation first and later amend the Petition and Response to request dissolution.
+Spouses may also file for legal separation first and later amend the Petition and Response to request dissolution.
 This is done when the parties wish to divorce in California but have not yet satisfied the residence requirement.

 After a judgment of legal separation, the parties remain "married" in name only, without the rights and responsibilities that attach to marital status.
 They cannot remarry unless one spouse dies or they obtain a judgment of dissolution.
 The spouses can later obtain a dissolution.